Groumy/Groumy.github.io/_drafts/going-black.md

 Even after playing over a year of Cypher System, none of my player could grasp the action resolution mechanisim.

-They were always confused about the relation between the difficulty level and the d20 and don't get me started with the difficulty level _negotiation_ or the _stat pool management_.
+They were always confused about the relation between the difficulty level and the number needed on the d20.
+And don't get me started with the difficulty level _negotiation_ or the _stat pool management_.
 They simply forgot about those rules between sessions.

  **They needed rules that can be learned in minutes and easily remembered.**